kevinnls/bitesyzedtechdiary/_posts/2023-01-19-becoming-my-own-certificate-authority.md

 I wanted to improve my setup in the following ways

-* use ecliptic curve keys; that are supposedly faster and also more secure
+* use elliptic curve keys; that are supposedly faster and also more secure

 * be a certificate authority; to avoid trusting new certificates each time